rajibjonchhen/rajibjonchhen/README.md

 <h4>About Me</h4>
  As a full stack developer with a background in Business and Communication, I bring a unique perspective to the tech industry.
 With a focus on creating cost-efficient, user-friendly solutions, I am excited to collaborate with cross-functional teams and lead projects to success.
 Let's discuss how my skills can contribute to your company's growth.

 <hr/>
-=> 💻 Currently working in Codex Software 🌱
+=> 💻 Currently looking for a new opportunity to develop professional skills  🌱

   <h1>📫 How to reach me:</h1>